ldn-softdev/Rpnn/README.md

 .configure(), blm (threads) engaged: no
 ```
 By default `rpn` will try finding a global minimum (convergence point, where the global error is close to zero - below target's error) and if it fails
-to find one - it won't save it's brains at the end.
-However, most of the tasks where backprops may apply _do not have global minimum_.
-There the solution
+to find one - it won't save its brains at the end.
+However, most of the tasks where backprops may apply _do not have global minimum_ at all.
-sounds like this: find the deepest possible local minimum.
+There the solution sounds like this: find the deepest possible _local minimum_.

 The approach `Rpnn` takes in such case is running and tracking multiple convergences until local minimum is detected and then picking the convergence
 result with the smallest error (deepest found LM).
 It's implemented by running multiple instances of configured NN concurrently (each instance will be
 run multiple times too).

 To enable such mode (a.k.a. _BLM search_) is to give option `-b` followed by the number of threads. if number `0` given (`-b0`), then the number of threads
-will corresponds to the maximum number of supported hardware threads (#cores times #threads per core).
+will correspond to the maximum number of supported hardware threads (#cores times #threads per core).

 The target error (`-e`) in such case serves as a twofold exit criteria:
 - if NN able to converge below the target error (i.e. a global minimum is found)